australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/04-acquisition.md

 It is recommended that:
 *   for shelf waters (&lt; 200m water depth), at least one SVP be conducted every 24 hours.
 However, every 6 hours would better align with Bureau of Meteorology (BOM) weather reporting requirements
 *   for “off the shelf” surveys (> 200 m), SVP may not be necessary daily, but monitoring of the SVP is still recommended as per point below.
-*   SV be constantly monitored and SVP be collected if visual changes are observed in the acquired swath (e.g. frown or smiles), or the SV vessel probe indicate greater changes than 2 or 3 m/s at the sonar head for a consistent period of time.
+*   SV be constantly monitored and SVP be collected if visual changes are observed in the acquired swath (e.g. frown or smiles), or the SV vessel probe indicate greater changes than 2 m/s at the sonar head for a consistent period of time.

 Note that SVP for all depths are also highly valued by other types of users, such as oceanographers and ecologists.
 To further accommodate such users it is recommended that SVPs are also collected during deployment and retrieval of deep-tow systems, ROVs and AUV.